-The existing Spent Resin Transfer Pump is a centrifugal type pump, which is not suitable for transporting a concentrated slurry mixture.
-Therefore, the existing SRST discharge piping will be modified to provide for the addition of two redundant Solids Handling Pumps (WDS-FP-2A&B) which discharge to either the SRST recirculation header for mixing and sampling or a waste shipping container.
+The original Spent Resin Transfer Pump is a centrifugal type pump, which is not suitable for transporting a concentrated slurry mixture.
+Therefore, the existing SRST discharge piping has been modified to provide for the addition of two redundant Solids Handling Pumps (HDS-FP-2A&B) which discharge to either the SRST recirculation header for mixing and sampling or a waste shipping container.
 These pumps are positive displacement progressive cavity type, capable of transporting slurries with a wide range of solids concentrations.
 (Pump details are listed in Table 3).
-Additional discharge piping modifications will be performed to provide for processed water reverse flow or backbumping of the SRST bottom nozzles and discharge piping.
+Additional discharge piping modifications have been performed to provide for processed water reverse flow or backbumping of the SRST bottom nozzles and discharge piping.
+The Solids Handling Pumps may also be operated for short durations in reverse mode to assist in reversing flow and clearing line blockages.
+Pump motor currents are monitored during reverse operations.
+Hoses are inspected for leakage following reverse mode operations.